jasonsbeer/AmigaPCI/TechnicalManual.md

 ##### 2.3.2.3 AUTOCONFIG PCI Device Register Access

 PCI devices added by the AUTOCONFIG process may be accessed in memory or configuration space.
 PCI defines multiple address spaces that exist in parallel.
 PCI command encodings select a specific address space for the current cycle.
 Each device is accessed via the Zorro 3 assigned base address with the command type determined by sampling the R_W, UPA0, and UPA1 sigals.
 For example, you can access the Configuration Type 0 space of an AUTOCONFIG PCI device by driving the base address on the MC68040 A bus and setting UAP0 = 0 and UAP1 = 0.
-The PCI Bridge will interpret this as a Configuration Type 0 command and set the C/_BE[3..0] bits accordingly.
+The Local PCI Bridge will interpret this as a Configuration Type 0 command and set the C/_BE[3..0] bits accordingly.

 Table 2.3.2.3.
 PCI Commands for AUTOCONFIG Devices.
 R_W|UPA0|UPA1|PCI Command